Question 1 of 25.

 On April 7, 1940, the U.S. Post Office issued the first stamp honoring an African-American, educator Booker T. Washington, as part of its Famous Americans Series.

-2. John H. Alexander
+2. Joe Lewis John

 Who was the first African American to participate in a national PGA tournament?